 The project’s aim was to strengthen Antalis’ competitive edge in C&EE market.
 According to corporate strategy the aim was to be achieved through standardizing business processes and reporting procedures, transfer of best management practices and integrating departments and units in one IT system.

-In summer 2005 the management of Antalis C&EE decided to entrust project support to BCC company.
-BCC was chosen also due to good understanding with professional team of consultants, ensuring professional support for local characteristics by subcontractors in the Czech Republic, Slovakia and Lithuania as well as flexible tailoring to ARIES corporate methodology.
+In summer 2005 the management of Antalis C&EE decided to entrust project support to BCC (ab 2018 SNP) company.
+SNPwas chosen also due to good understanding with professional team of consultants, ensuring professional support for local characteristics by subcontractors in the Czech Republic, Slovakia and Lithuania as well as flexible tailoring to ARIES corporate methodology.

 Joanna Smolińska, Antalis Managing Director for C&EE region, points out: